coleifer/peewee/docs/new/models.rst

     inherit the database connection.

     We have explicitly defined a single *username* column with a unique constraint.
-Because we have not specified a primary key, peewee will automatically add an auto-incrementing integer primary key field named *id*.
+Because we have not specified a primary key, Peewee will automatically add an auto-incrementing integer primary key field named *id*.

 .. seealso::
-   If you would like to start using peewee with an existing database, you can use :ref:`pwiz` to **automatically** generate model definitions.
+   :ref:`pwiz` can generate model definitions for existing databases.

 .. _fields:

 Fields
 ------

-The :py:class:`Field` class is used to describe the mapping of :py:class:`Model` attributes to database columns.
-Each field type has a corresponding SQL storage class (i.e. varchar, int), and conversion between python data types and underlying storage is handled transparently.
+The :class:`Field` class is used to describe the mapping of :class:`Model` attributes to database columns.
+Each field type has a corresponding SQL storage class (varchar, int, etc), and conversion between python data types and underlying storage is handled transparently.

-When creating a :py:class:`Model` class, fields are defined as class attributes.
-This should look familiar to users of the django framework.
-Here's an example:
+When creating a :class:`Model` class, fields are defined as class attributes:

 .. code-block:: python